 Don’t forget your gardening friends and family during the holiday giving season.
 The gift ideas are almost endless and it can be hard to decide on that ONE thing.
 That one item that will make their eyes pop with surprise and appreciation.
 Maybe it’s time to take a look at a few ideas at a time.
 And good luck choosing just the right one for the gardeners in your life.

 As many of you know if you’ve read about my Hori Hori and Japanese Weeding Sickle, I’m not the best about taking care of my hand tools.
 Or my long handled hoe.
 But they are only useful if they are sharp.
 While these tools really need to be sharpened on the work bench regularly, carrying a small Speedy Sharp which easily fits in your pocket is a must.
 In between each major sharpening, you can use the Speedy Sharp to maintain an edge during every day.
 Sometimes 2-3 times a day.
+We loved it so much, it is now available in our Negligent Gardener Shop!
 It is astounding how much easier it is to weed with a sharp tool than with a dull one.
 Hear complaints about having tired arms after weeding?
 It could mean that the tool being used needs a good sharpening.
 Once I started carrying one of these in my pocket, weeding with my Japanese Weeding Sickle became a lot easier.

 For a while, I thought I wouldn’t need a garden colander—that is until I got one.
 It is now heavily used during the harvesting season.
 Any root vegetables are easily pre-washed with the hose right in the garden.
 No more bringing in the dirt and mud.
 (Yes, I confess I sometimes would wash root vegetables in the kitchen sink.
 That habit is broken!)
 When you are looking for a colander for use in the garden, make sure it is strong enough to hold some weight.
 Consider it filled with tomatoes or potatoes, that could be 20 pounds or more.
 I’ve had the Tubtrug colander for several years now and abused the heck out of it.
 I’ve had it filled many times and left it out to bake in the full sun of the garden.
 It’s still going strong.
 There are lots of variations from different manufacturers, but if your gardener has none, or even has only one, they may need to add a garden colander to their arsenal.